Firey believes that the origins of the St. Petersburg Historia Tripartita (F.v.I.11) are less than certain.

 But these are quibbles, because we could grant Firey all of these points and they would be of no moment for our estimation of the St. Petersburg Historia Tripartita, which enjoys Corbie provenance beyond any cavil.
 The codex is in St. Petersburg because Dubrowsky took it from the library at Saint-Germain-de-Prés in 1791, and it came to Saint-Germain-de-Prés in 1638 along with 400 other manuscripts from Corbie.
 In the eleventh century, Corbie scribes added a colophon recording a local tradition that the codex had been copied at Noirmoutiers at the behest of the exiled Abbot Adalhard.
 And we also know that the St. Petersburg codex was at Corbie during the era of Pseudo-Isidore, thanks to the “capital N-annotator” identified by David Ganz.
 This annotator’s activity can be dated to the first half of the ninth century, and it occurs across a variety of Corbie codices, including the St. Petersburg volume.
 In fact, Klaus Zechiel-Eckes cites this annotator’s activity precisely to forestall the argument that Firey makes here.

 If two excerpted Corbie codices are not enough to associate Pseudo-Isidore with Corbie, well, there is more.
-The only two early medieval manuscript witnesses of Pseudo-Isidore’s interpolated Hispana, Hamilton 132 and Vatican, Biblioteca Apostolica Vat. lat.
-1341, have ties to Corbie: the underlying Dionysio-Hadriana in Hamilton 132 is an a-b manuscript from the Corbie scriptorium, and Vat. lat.
-1341 is a mid-century copy in Hadoard-style Carolingian minuscule.
+The only complete early medieval manuscript witness of Pseudo-Isidore’s interpolated Hispana, Vatican, Biblioteca Apostolica Vat. lat.
+1341, is a Corbie codex.
 Two of three ninth-century manuscripts of the important A/B recension of the False Decretals are from Corbie.
 The forgers used the Liber contra Varimadum, very likely from Paris, BnF Ms. lat.
 12217, an eighth-century Corbie manuscript.
 And as if all of that were not enough, in the few years since Firey’s essay was published, another Corbie codex (Vat. lat.
 3803) has emerged with Pseudo-Isidorian annotations in its margins–the subject of a future blog post.

 In fact Pseudo-Isidore’s Corbie associations emerge from so many separate strands of evidence that they tend to banish all doubts as to the origins of St. Petersburg F.v.I.11, if indeed there ever were any.
 A lot about our forger is uncertain, but Pseudo-Isidore and Corbie is a decided matter.
 The origins of the St. Petersburg Historia Tripartita rest on equally firm ground.